 The Weatherization Assistance Program provides free home energy conservation services to eligible low-income homeowners and renters.
 Weatherization may include caulking, weather stripping, insulating and smoke detectors.

 These weatherization services can help reduce energy use and lower utility bills.
 If you qualify, a trained inspector will assess your home and determine which measures will be the most beneficial to you.
 Measures may include adding caulking and weather stripping; wall, basement, and attic insulation and ventilation; and smoke detectors.
-Contact your local Community Action Agency or go to www.mcaaa.org for more information or to find the community action agency in your area.
+Call your local Community Action Agency, U.P.
+2-1-1 or go to www.mcaaa.org for more information or to find the community action agency in your area.
 For additional information on saving energy and money, visit www.energy.gov/energysaver or UPPCO’s Saving Energy pages.